 The Polyjet printing process alters the physical model but to a slightly less degree than other 3D printers.
 The following table of specifications is a good starting point when working with a Polyjet printer.
 Although it has these specifications, these are definitely not limitations of Polyjet 3D printing.

-Instead, they are the frameworks that allow you to create any prototype.
+Instead, they are the framework that allow you to create any prototype.

 Materials Used in Polyjet 3D Printing